Learn More

 The timing object has four methods: add, <<, cmd, and filter.
 The add and << are for executing Ruby code, while cmd and filter are for executing external commands.

-Please refer to the README for specific usage.
+Please refer to the Hooks for specific usage.

 While Bless was for editing document metadata, Hooks is for editing the document itself or acting on something other than the document.
 For example, the pbsimply-searchutils plugin uses Hooks to generate a search index.